 - Modified leaves

-1. Last spring my tulips were magnificent.
-As blooms faded, I removed the blossoms and foliage so it would not detract from other spring flowers coming into bloom.
-This year, most of the tulips did not come back.
+o Last spring my tulips were magnificent.
+As blooms faded, I removed the blossoms and foliage so it wouldn’t detract from other spring flowers coming into bloom.
+This year, most of the tulips didn’t come back.
 Why?

 Leaves are the principle structure, produced on stems, where photosynthesis takes place.
 Cacti are an exception.
 The leaves are reduced to spines, and the thick green, fleshy stems are where photosynthesis takes place.

 - To compete for light for photosynthesis, i.e., the manufacture of sugars

 - Evapotranspiration from the leaves moves water and nutrients up from the roots.

 - Small openings on the leaf, known as stomata,regulate moisture and gas exchange (water and carbon dioxide) and temperature (cooling effect as water vapor escapes through stomata).